djcass44/go-probe-lib/README.md

 # Go Probe Lib

 Go library for writing proper liveness/readiness probes.
+It's designed for use in a Kubernetes environment, however it is not bound to it.

 ## How it works

 This library is simple in design and uses the following flow:

-1. Allow the caller to register shutdown functions
+1. Allow the caller to register shutdown functions to gracefully stop the application
-2. Wait for a `SIGTERM` signal from the OS
+2. Wait for an interrupt signal from the observer (e.g. Kubelet)
-3. Mark the `/readyz` endpoint as failed
+3. Mark the `/readyz` endpoint as failed (so that Kubernetes removes this Pod from service)
 4. Call all shutdown functions (http servers are shutdown last)
-5. Mark the `/livez` endpoint as failed
+5. Mark the `/livez` endpoint as failed (so that Kubernetes kills this Pod)
-6. Wait for the observer (e.g. Kubelet) to send a `SIGKILL`
+6. Wait for the observer to send a kill signal or optionally exit after a specified duration

 ## Usage